Bradkibs/Logic-Expression-Compiler/README.md

 ## Tools used and the function they perform

 - `Flex` -- Used for Lexical Analysis.
-- `Bison` -- Used for Parsing and Semantic Analysis.
+- `Bison` -- Used for Parsing and building the AST.
+- `C & Rust` -- Language used for Semantic analysis.